yusufby/Module-2-Coding-Assignment/README.md

 Module 2 Coding Assignment Coursera course: HTML, CSS, and Javascript for Web Developers

-Here is what you will need to complete the assignment:
+Here is what you will need to complete the assignment

 (If you haven't already) Create a GitHub.com account and a repository that you will use for this class.